bilabon/chatgpt_telegram_bot/README.md

 # chatgpt_telegram_bot

 #### News
+- _v1.11 14 Mar 2023_ - Use ParseMode.MARKDOWN for code_assistant, minor fixes and improvements.
-- _v1.01 14 Mar 2023_ - Support voice messages.
+- _v1.10 14 Mar 2023_ - Support voice messages.
 (To work, you need to install this package: `sudo apt-get install -y ffmpeg`).
 - _v1.00 14 Mar 2023_ - Support `/mode` command.
 You can select from 3 special chat modes: General Assistant, Code Assistant, Translation Assistant.
 The modes work with/without context.
 To enable context just use `/contexton` command.
 By default the context is disabled.
 - _v0.19 14 Mar 2023_ - Stylized bot answers with emoji.
 Add tables user.total_tokens and user_message.total_tokens and save total_tokens in user_message.total_tokens.
 - _v0.18 12 Mar 2023_ - Refactoring & bugfixes.